 - Candidate exits stage left, down the stairs, and returns to seat and sits down while you as Chair return to your seat, either by walking or circling behind platform party to return to your seat (UNLESS you as chair are hooding another candidate, then you should remain at center stage to meet your next candidate).

-Faculty who need special accommodation, such as wheelchair or assisted access, or have unanticipated needs that arise during the week before Commencement, should contact the Head Marshall, Marie Minnick at (619) 260-4590 or email email@example.com.
+Faculty who need special accommodation, such as wheelchair or assisted access, or have unanticipated needs that arise during the week before Commencement, should contact the Head Marshall, Marie Minnick at email@example.com.
 This information will be shared with the appropriate platform marshal.

 For questions regarding the Mid-Year Graduates Celebration Mass and Reception, please contact Mary Kruer of the Office of Mission and Ministry at (619) 260-5903 or email email@example.com.
-The Mid-Year Graduates Celebration Mass and Reception will be held Friday, December 19, 2014 at 4 p.m. in Founders Chapel.
+Please see the "Commencement Events" section for information on the date, time, and location of the Mid-Year Graduates Celebration Mass and Reception.

 For questions regarding the Black Graduates Recognition Celebration and Reception, contact Pamela Gray Payton at (619) 260-4681 or email firstname.lastname@example.org.
-The Black Graduates Recognition Celebration and Reception will be held Friday, May 22 at 1:00 p.m. in the Joan B. Kroc Institute for Peace & Justice Theatre and Rotunda.
+Please see the "Commencement Events" section for information on the date, time, and location of the Black Graduates Recognition Celebration and Reception.

-For more information about the Chicana/o and Latina/o Graduates Recognition Celebration and Reception, contact the United Front Multicultural Center at (619) 260-6871.
-The Chicana/o Latina/o Recognition Ceremony will be held Saturday, May 23.
+For questions about the Chicana/o and Latina/o Graduates Recognition Celebration and Reception, contact the student organization MECHA, email@example.com, or contact the United Front Multicultural Center at 619-260-6871.
+Please see the "Commencement Events" section for information on the date, time, and location of the Chicana/o Latina/o Recognition Ceremony.

-For general questions regarding the Commencement, or if you are a faculty or staff member who would like to present a diploma case to a relative (spouse, child, parent, or sibling) who will be graduating from USD, please contact Julie Bemiss in the Office of the Vice President and Provost at (619) 849-8228 or email email@example.com.
+If you are a faculty or staff member who would like to present a diploma case to a relative (spouse, child, parent, or sibling) who will be graduating from USD, please email the Office of University Relations Events & Promotions, firstname.lastname@example.org.